developerpaaji/GitMessenger/README.md

 ## Description

-GitMessenger is chat app for developers where you can text,share images,code😊 and much more!.
-Fork this app at https://github.com/singhbhavneet/GitMessenger/.It is built with nodejs, socket.io ,firebase and bootstrap
+GitMessenger is chat app for developers where you can text, share images, code and much more!
+It is built with nodejs, socket.io, firebase and bootstrap.

 ### Attention